 Figure~\ref{fig:Rg_theta_nb} presents analogous maps for the $N$-body model.
-As shown in Fig.~\ref{fig:phase_spiral_time}, in this case, phase spirals remain absent for some time following Sgr's first pericentre passage.
+As shown in Fig.~\ref{fig:phase_spiral_time}, in this case, phase spirals remain absent for some time following the first pericentric passage of Sgr.
 Consistent with this, $t_\mathrm{fit}$ remains near zero not only at $t = 0$~Gyr but also at $t = 0.10$~Gyr.
-A rise in $t_\mathrm{fit}$ begins at $t = 0.29$~Gyr, though this increase is not as monotonic as in the TP (Sgr+Wake) case: now it progresses more rapidly in the inner disc than in the outer regions.
+A rise in $t_\mathrm{fit}$ begins at $t = 0.29$~Gyr, though this increase is not as monotonic as in the TP (Sgr+wake) case: now it progresses more rapidly in the inner disc than in the outer regions.
 At $t = 0.49$~Gyr, $t_\mathrm{fit}$ remains systematically lower in the outer disc compared to the inner disc.
 By $t = 0.68$~Gyr, $t_\mathrm{fit}$ has reached $\sim0.4$~Gyr across most of the disc between $R_g \sim 7$~kpc and 12~kpc.
-At $t = 0.88$~Gyr, $t_\mathrm{fit}$ again drops to zero, reflecting again Sgr’s second pericentre passage.
+At $t = 0.88$~Gyr, $t_\mathrm{fit}$ again drops to zero, reflecting the second pericentric passage of Sgr.

-In general, we find that the winding time of the phase spiral in the TP (Sgr+Wake) model (Fig.~\ref{fig:Rg_theta_tp_sgr_wake}) increases almost monotonically with time, with values consistent with the elapsed time since Sgr's pericentre passage.
-In contrast, in the $N$-body model (Fig.~\ref{fig:Rg_theta_nb}), the winding time evolves non-linearly and stays below the actual time elapsed since the pericentre passage.
+In general, we find that the winding time of the phase spiral in the TP (Sgr+wake) model (Fig.~\ref{fig:Rg_theta_tp_sgr_wake}) increases almost monotonically with time, with values consistent with the elapsed time since the Sgr pericentric passage.
+In contrast, in the $N$-body model (Fig.~\ref{fig:Rg_theta_nb}), the winding time evolves non-linearly and stays below the actual time elapsed since the pericentric passage.

-We next compare the winding time of the phase spiral in the $N$-body and test particle models more quantitatively.
+We next compare the winding time of the phase spiral in the $N$-body and test-particle models more quantitatively.
 We extract the columns at $R_g = 8$--8.5~kpc from the same maps shown in Figs.~\ref{fig:Rg_theta_tp_sgr_wake}, \ref{fig:Rg_theta_nb}, \ref{fig:Rg_theta_tp_static}, and \ref{fig:Rg_theta_tp_sgr}, and derive the distributions of $t_\mathrm{fit}$ across the azimuthal angles, $\theta_\phi$.
-Figure~\ref{fig:t_fit_hist} shows these distributions for the TP (Static), TP (Sgr), TP (Sgr + Wake), and $N$-body models.
-Here, we do not include the TP (Wake) model in the figure because adding it would cause overlap with other histograms and reduce readability.
+Figure~\ref{fig:t_fit_hist} shows these distributions for the TP (static), TP (Sgr), TP (Sgr+wake), and $N$-body models.
+Here, we do not include the TP (wake) model in the figure because adding it would cause overlap with other histograms and reduce readability.
 Each row corresponds to a different time, indicated in the bottom right corner of each panel and marked with black vertical lines.
 To obtain smooth histograms, we applied a Gaussian kernel density estimate (KDE) using \texttt{scipy.stats.gaussian\_kde} \citep{2020NatMe..17..261V}.